gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 ## Add solder paste
-You can wear gloves so you don't get solder paste on your hands

 Secure the PCB to the table (I like to use other PCBs to make a frame around the board but any method like maybe a 3D printed jig could work)

 Align the solder stencil so the holes in the stencil are perfectly aligned with the shiny pads of the PCB.

 Tape the top edge of the solder stencil to the table so that the stencil can be flipped up and down.
 Make sure that when the stencil is on the PCB it lays flat (this is why using PCBs of the same height work so well as a frame).

+You can wear gloves so you don't get solder paste on your hands

 Make a line of solder paste across the top of the solder stencil.
 Close the solder paste container as soon as you get paste out of it so that it does not dry out.

 Squeegee the solder paste across the stencil

 Lift the stencil up and inspect the pads of the PCB.
-There should be solder paste on each pad and no large bridges or uncovered spots.
+There should be solder paste on each pad.
+Some bridging of pads is ok (especially on the rpi pico (P1) since when it melts it will separate.
 Use a paper towel and isopropyl alcohol to clean the PCB if you need to retry.

 Lift the PCB out and set it aside.
 You can repeat the process to add solder paste to multiple boards.
 You can often scrape unused paste off the stencil and collect it on your squeegee and reuse it for a few boards.